Some paper creations make your day better while some others help to lift you broken mood. Here is one that does both. Just give it a try!

-A scenery is often incomplete without a tree.
-But to many beginners painting a tree is quite tough.
-I say so because when I was a beginner, painting tree appeared a bit tough to me as well.
-At that time I had to take someone's help in order to paint one.
+Scenery painting is often incomplete without a tree, but painting a tree is quite tough for many beginners.
+I only say this because when I was a beginner, painting trees were nearly impossible.
+At that time I had to take someone's help to paint one.
 Especially the tree leaves.
 It took me a long time to master the brush strokes to make tree leaves on my own.

 I have seen experts painting tree leaves very fluently and without any hesitation.
-But speaking with my experience in order to do so you need a little patience and a lot of practice.
+But speaking from my experience, to do so, you need a little patience and a lot of practice.

-In this article, I will mention a trick to help you paint tree leaves without using the paint brushes.
-It is a very easy trick using which anyone can easily paint trees without any difficulty.
+This article will mention a trick to help you paint tree leaves without using paintbrushes.
+It is a straightforward trick using which anyone can easily paint trees without any difficulty.

 It uses the impression on the surface of the bread to design tree leaves.
 For this, you need to dip a piece of bread in the colour and use that impression of bread to design tree leaves.
 As simple as that.

-With trial, I have discovered that the particular impression is better appreciated if it is in dry or frozen condition.
-But if the bread is wet then that impression gets lost for which your picture may get ruined.
+I have discovered through trial and error that the particular impression is better appreciated if it is in dry or frozen condition.
+But if the bread is wet, then that impression gets lost, for which your picture may get ruined.

 Start by drawing a rough diagram of tree.
 Use pencil to draw so that later the lines can be erased and recorrected using colours.
 If you are confident then you can colour the tree trunk at the beginning itself.

 You can use either water or acrylic colour for this painting.
 Use the green colour to paint the leaves.

 Prepare the green colour in the plate.
 Use a paint brush and dilute the paint slightly so that it can be absorbed on the surface of the bread.